zmitton/eth-proof/README.md

 =====
 lib/testTx will build a proof from txHash using ethProof.js and connecting to infura, and then verify it using ethVerify

-lib/testR will build a receipt proof from txHash using ethProof.js and connecting to infura, so far it works on some reciepts, trying to figure out hhhwhy.
-The reciept verification is not working yet
+lib/testR will build a receipt proof from txHash using ethProof.js and connecting to infura, and then verify it using ethVerify

 plan